-TRS may request that you obtain a letter of coverage that states the exact period of time your prior insurer provided comprehensive health coverage to you and the reason you lost coverage.
-TRS may also request that you provide other letters of coverage for any eligible dependents you desire to enroll in TRS-Care.
+TRS may ask you to provide a coverage letter with the exact dates your prior insurer provided comprehensive health coverage to you and the reason you lost coverage.
+TRS may also ask you to provide other coverage letters for eligible dependents you want to enroll in TRS-Care.

-Under What Circumstances Can TRS-Care Terminate My Coverage?
+When Can TRS-Care Terminate My Coverage?

-Retiree coverage under TRS-Care ceases at the earliest occurrence of the following:
+Retiree coverage under TRS-Care ends when:

-- you are no longer eligible; - it is established that fraud was committed by you or your covered dependent; - you fail to make the required contribution; or - .
-TRS-Care is discontinued.
+- The retiree is no longer eligible; - TRS determines that the retiree or their covered dependent committed fraud; - The retiree failed to make their required contribution; or - TRS-Care discontinues.